 Start leveraging PaaS and tools like Typoapp.io to accelerate development, enhance performance, and scale with confidence.

-To make smart decisions about refactoring, reviewing, or isolating code, you need a way to measure how difficult it is to understand.
 That’s where cognitive complexity comes in.
 It helps quantify how mentally taxing a piece of code is to read and maintain.

 In this blog, we’ll explore what cognitive complexity is and how you can use it to write more maintainable software.

 This idea of cognitive complexity was borrowed from psychology not too long ago.
 It measures how difficult code is to understand.
+The cognitive complexity metric is a tool used to measure the mental effort required to understand and work with code, helping evaluate code maintainability and readability.

 For example, deeply nested logic increases cognitive complexity but may not affect cyclomatic complexity as much.